winterland1989/Action.js/README.md

 });
 ```

-Just with one difference, we seperate action creation(wrap `readFile` in `new Action`) and application(use `_go` to supply a callback), in fact we have successfully did a [CPS transformation](https://en.wikipedia.org/wiki/Continuation-passing_style), we will talk about that later.
+Just with one difference, we seperate action creation(wrap `readFile` in `new Action`) and application(use `_go` to supply a callback), in fact we have successfully did a [CPS transformation](https://en.wikipedia.org/wiki/Continuation-passing_style), i will talk about that in another article.

 Now we want to chain more callbacks in Promise `then` style: